haze/shitpost/README.md

 example: `shitpost i could kill for some sushi right about now...`

-to install use PyInstaller
+to install use the included script: `./install.sh`

-* pip3 install Nuitka
-* nuitka --show-progress --lto --output-dir=build src/shitpost.py
+if you are on windows, follow the (Nuitka)[nuitka.net] guide for compiling on windows.